DataDog/integrations-core/mysql/README.md

           disable_innodb_metrics: false
   ```

-**Note**: Wrap your password in single quotes in case there is a special character in it.
+**Note**: Wrap your password in single quotes in case a special character is present.

-  In order to gather extra_performance_metrics, your MySQL server must have performance_schema enabled.
-[Reference the MySQL documentation][15] to enable it, otherwise set extra_performance_metrics to false.
+In order to gather `extra_performance_metrics`, your MySQL server must have `performance_schema` enabled - otherwise set `extra_performance_metrics` to `false`.
+For more information on `performance_schema`, [see the MySQL documentation][15].

+Note that the `datadog` user should be set up in the MySQL integration configuration as `host: 127.0.0.1` instead of `localhost`.
+Alternatively, you may also use `sock`.

 See our [sample mysql.yaml][16] for all available configuration options, including those for custom metrics.

-The `datadog` user should be set up in the MySQL integration configuration as `host: 127.0.0.1` instead of `localhost`.
-Alternatively, you may also use `sock`.

-* [Restart the Agent][17] to start sending MySQL metrics to Datadog.
+[Restart the Agent][17] to start sending MySQL metrics to Datadog.

 #### Log Collection

 **Available for Agent >6.0**

-1. By default MySQL logs everything in /var/log/syslog which requires root access to read.
-To change this and have specific files for MySQL logs follow these steps:
+1. By default MySQL logs everything in `/var/log/syslog` which requires root access to read.
+In order to make the logs more accessible, follow these steps:

   - Edit `/etc/mysql/conf.d/mysqld_safe_syslog.cnf` and remove or comment the lines.
-  - Edit `/etc/mysql/my.cnf` and add following lines to enable general, error and slow query logs:
+  - Edit `/etc/mysql/my.cnf` and add following lines to enable general, error, and slow query logs:

     ```
     [mysqld_safe]